dcunited001/dcunited001.github.io/_drafts/oneirontology-semiotic-binding-points-in-the-human-condition.md

       one gets a wider lens of applicable situations for a given element of the text

+- religious texts in this way are like zip files of accumulated stories that serve as a vector for the internalization of beliefs and the instantiation of behavior patterns that emerge from them.
+  - david foster wallace's Infinite Jest is put together in this way. stories are anachronistic and the more information you internalize, the more that reflection on information internalized before brings out a richness of understanding

 - the evolutionary dynamics of mythos
   - look over
     [Evolutionary Dynamics](https://en.wikipedia.org/wiki/Evolutionary_dynamics)